Nigeria, the land of my ancestors; the nation where I was birthed. Nigeria is a beautiful country endowed with abundant human and natural resources.

 As a developing country, Nigeria has its share of inconsistent political history.

 Even with corruption being a constant roadblock for growth, Nigeria is improving.

-I and many Nigerians have hopes in the future of the country.
+I, and many Nigerians, have hopes in the future of our country.

 Citizens have started demanding accountability from their leaders and considering the past decades, Nigeria’s democracy is relatively stable now.